teaguejt/cs560_hadoop/README.md

 The complete Shakespeare inverted index is also included with this submission in index.txt, but due to its extreme length it is not included in this readme.

 ## Submission
+The assignment is submitted as a tarball that contains the following files:
+`README.md`: this file
+`stop_mapper.py`: the mapper for stop word generation
+`stop_reducer.py`: the reducer for stop word generation
+`mapper.py`: the main mapper
+`reducer.py`: the main reducer
+`run.py`: the run script that should be used for the execution of the program
+`gen_stop_words.txt` and `shakespeare_stop_words.txt`: the stop words generated from the works of William Shakespeare
+`index.txt` and `shakespeare_index.txt`: the inverted index generated from the works of William Shakespeare
+`test.txt` and `test1.txt`: test text files used as we developed the program
+`test_index.txt`: the index generated using the above text files
+`works_of_william.txt`: the complete works of William Shakespeare